pattmehta/EasyThumbs/README.md

 3. Background `task` to download image urls in a collection of `ThumbData`
 4. Built-in caching of the downloaded images
 5. Above list can be made selectable for single/multiple selections
+6. List can be refreshed using `onRefresh` callback

 ### Usage